 - Directions: Lincoln Center Plaza, New York

-33. Go Shopping
+34. Go Shopping

-New York was made for shopping.
+New York is one of the best places in the world to go shopping.
 I’ll never forget my mom getting angry with me as a kid because I didn’t want to buy anything from Bloomingdales.

 It also includes the hop on hop off bus if you want to get a lay of the land and see the city, plus you can catch it from one area to another at no extra cost.
 However, we found the subway to be faster.